vsrinivas/fuchsia/getting_started.md

 By default you will get a x86-64 debug build.
 You can skip this section unless you want something else.

+`ccache` accelerates builds by caching artifacts from previous builds.
+`ccache` will be enabled automatically by default if the `CCACHE_DIR` environment variable is set and refers to a directory that exists.
+To disable `ccache`, specify `--no-ccache`.

-[Googlers only: If you have `goma` installed, it will also be used by default.
+[Googlers only: `goma` accelerates builds by distributing compilation across many machines.
+If you have `goma` installed in `~/goma`, it will used by default in preference to `ccache`.
+To disable `goma`, specify `--no-goma`.]
-Prefer `goma` over `ccache`.
-Note: to use `ccache` or `goma` you must install them first.]

 Run `fset-usage` to see a list of build options.
 Some examples:

 ```
-fset x86-64           # x86-64 debug build, no goma, no ccache
+fset x86-64              # x86-64 debug build
-fset arm64            # arm64 debug build, no goma, no ccache
+fset arm64               # arm64 debug build
-fset x86-64 --release # x86-64 release build, no goma, no ccache
+fset x86-64 --release    # x86-64 release build
-fset x86-64 --ccache  # x86-64 debug build, ccache enabled
+fset x86-64 --ccache     # x86-64 debug build, force use of ccache even if goma is available
+fset x86-64 --no-goma    # x86-64 debug build, disable use of goma
+fset x86-64 --no-ccache  # x86-64 debug build, disable use of ccache
 ```

 ### Start the build